gokulg02/GuidedFace/README.md

 ```
  python inference_generate_samples.py
 ```
-Finally, to compute the [compute_inference_metrics.ipynb notebook](https://github.com/gokulg02/GuidedFace/blob/main/compute_inference_metrics.ipynb) can be used to compute the FID, inception score and similarity score.
+Finally, the [compute_inference_metrics.ipynb notebook](https://github.com/gokulg02/GuidedFace/blob/main/compute_inference_metrics.ipynb) can be used to compute the FID, inception score and similarity score.